AlessioMinerva/S003_CheatSheet/README.md

 - Polly: Convert text to natural speech in multiple languages, as used by Alexa.
 - Translate: Use deep learning for language translation tasks.

 Remember, focus on Rekognition and Amazon SageMaker for the exam.
-For more details, refer to the AWS documentation.

-Feel free to ask any questions.
-Good luck with your exam preparation!

-# Media Exam Tips Cheat Sheet
+# Media

 Congratulations on completing the media section!
 Here's a handy cheat sheet to help you prepare for your exam: